Taipy's Core configuration¶

 Reminder: Config vs Entities

-To differentiate the configuration objects from their runtime counterparts, they are named configs
+Throughout the documentation, configuration objects are named configs (

 Scenario) are called entities.

-One thing to wrap your head around (it may not be very intuitive for everyone at first) is that the configs are really just configuration objects specifying the characteristics and the behaviors of the concepts they relate to.
+One thing to wrap your head around (it may not be very intuitive for everyone at first) is that the configs are really just configuration objects specifying the characteristics and behaviors of the runtime concepts they relate to.
 Configs can be seen as generators.
-Indeed, each entity is created from a config.
+Indeed, each entity is instantiated from a config.
 Note also that the same config can be used to instantiate multiple entities.

 More details on the entities are available in the Entities chapter.

 All configuration objects must be created before running Core service to avoid any conflict.